 Normal tidying up is great for your likely cleaning regimen, but you’ll need to give your bedroom a full, deep cleaning on a regular basis.

 This post may contain affiliate links.
 Full disclosure here.

 Why You Need A Room Cleaning Checklist

-You probably wipe down most of the exposed surfaces, perform a little spot cleaning, change the bedding, dump the trash, and call it a day during your weekly cleaning routine.
+You probably wipe down most of the exposed surfaces, perform a little spot cleaning, change the bedding, dump the trash, and call it a day during your likely cleaning routine.

-That’s what I usually do, and it works great most of the time.
+That’s what I ly do, and it works great most of the time.

 Everything is out of sight and out of mind… until it isn’t!
 You’ve already spotted it, and you can’t unsee it now.